 You can receive your tickets by First Class post (please allow five days for delivery) or collect your tickets from ticket machines at many stations.

 Our ticket machines sell a range of tickets for all destinations for immediate use and accept credit and debit cards as well as cash.
 Ticket machines are programmed not to sell tickets before the last train that cannot be used has departed.
 Check your journey times and individual ticket restrictions when purchasing your ticket to be sure that it is valid for your planned train.

 You can buy the full range of tickets from staffed ticket offices.
 Our ticket offices accept all major credit/debit cards, cash, National Rail vouchers and rail warrants.

 Greater Anglia operate a number of paytrain services, where tickets have to be bought from the conductor on board the train.

-These are clearly marked in our timetables and are generally on local services around Norwich and Ipswich, also the lines from Sudbury to Marks Tey, Manningtree to Harwich and Wickford to Southminster.
+These are generally on local services around Norwich and Ipswich, also the lines from Sudbury to Marks Tey, Manningtree to Harwich and Wickford to Southminster.

 If you’re having any trouble booking tickets visit our contact us page for further details on how to get in touch - our trained staff can always find the best ticket for you.